-Age of onset of CMT1 varies widely and ranges from infancy to fourth or subsequent decades of life.
-Typically, patients become symptomatic between the first and the second decade; however, the full clinical picture may occur later.
+Age of onset of CMT1 varies widely and ranges from infancy to the fourth or subsequent decades of life.
+Typically, patients become symptomatic between the first and the second decade of life; however, the full clinical picture may appear later.
 Clinical severity is variable, ranging from extremely mild disease, which goes unrecognized, to considerable weakness and disability.
 Affected individuals typically develop distal weakness, symmetric atrophy of muscles (mainly peroneal), and reduced-to-absent tendon reflexes.
 Sensory deficits of position, vibration, and pain/temperature commonly occur in the feet and later in the hands.
 Pes cavus (or planus) with hammer toes is often present since childhood.
 Variable scoliosis may develop during adolescence.

-Diagnosis of CMT1 is based on: progressive peripheral motor and sensory neuropathy; slow NCV (motor NCV <38 m/s in upper limbs); positive family history (sporadic presentation may occur, due to de novo mutations).
+Diagnosis of CMT1 is based on progressive peripheral motor and sensory neuropathy; slow nerve conduction velocity (NCV) with motor NCV <38 m/s in upper limbs; and positive family history (however, sporadic presentations may occur, due to de novo mutations).
 Genetic testing is the gold standard for diagnosis.